 See Newnes Plateau & South Wolgan Fire Trails for information on how to drive to the starting point.

-The canyon starts with a 12m drop from a tree on the right, followed by a hand over hand or 4m abseil.
-A tricky 10m abseil over a chockstone is next, and then a section of classic winding canyon.
+The canyon starts at MGA476201 (AMG475199) with a 12m drop from a tree on the right, followed by a short abseil (4m) or hand over hand.
+A tricky 10m abseil over a chockstone immediately follows, and then a section of classic winding canyon.
 Finally there is a 10m drop through logs from a massive log jam.
 Consider your choice of anchor carefully.
-There is a short awkward climb down and then a short wade or swim, and then note the exit canyon that comes in on your left at this point.
+Then there is a short awkward climb down or abseil into a narrow section.
+Shortly after this, note the exit canyon that comes in on your left at this point.
 Continue downstream through a magnificent sustained slot, until the canyon opens out about 300m later at a large cave.

-To exit head up the exit canyon for about 100m until you can see some tree roots hanging down on the right.
+Return to the exit canyon, which is a nice canyon in its own right and worth exploring.
+Head up the exit canyon for about 100m until you can see some tree roots hanging down on the right.
 You can climb here, or about 30m further up there is a slab you can scramble up.
 Head up to a groove, where a sling hangs down.
 Climb the groove with the help of the sling, and scramble on to the ledge to the right.
 From there, climb trees to get up the next two sets of ledges, and scramble up the scree slope to the upper cliff line.
-You can use some form of belay to climb the trees.

-Once at the upper cliff line, traverse along under the cliff to the W and continue up the creek eventually getting back to the fire trail.
+Once at the upper cliff line, traverse along under the cliff to the W and continue up the creek eventually getting back to the fire trail at the saddle at MGA461210 (AMG460208).
 Follow the fire trail S back to the car.